-Our faculty advisors play a major role in student success.
-Below is information that will help you advise students.
+Faculty advisors play a major role in student success.
+Below are tools that will aid in successful advising of students in your program(s).

 Advising and Student Transitions coordinates Huskies Advising & Registration for students newly admitted to the university.
 Students are invited to reserve spots for an advising day on our web-based reservation system.